An increased number of red blood cells

 An increase in the white blood cells that

-fight infection (neutrophils) may mean the person has an infection.
+fight infection (neutrophils) may mean that the person has an infection.
 An increase

 in neutrophils can also occur in response to using oral or intravenous (IV)